-The scene when Jack Sparrow call the Flying Dutchman "fishmates" and sing to them "I got a jar of dirt" was actually unscripted and it was improved by Johnny Depp, mostly of the reactions of the rest of the character are real.
+The scene when Jack Sparrow calls the Flying Dutchman "fishmates" and sings to them "I got a jar of dirt" was actually unscripted and it was improvised by Johnny Depp, most of the reactions of the rest of the characters are real.

 The scene where Sparrow is hurled across a canyon and landing on his feet while tied to a pole, is amazingly not using CG nor any other sort of camera trickery, not even wires.
 A man was actually tied hands and feet to a pole and then, by the use of specially created rigs (along with a dose of scientific pre-calculations for acceleration, distance etc), physically catapulted over that junction, doing a somersault mid-ways in the air and landing perfect on his two feet - all in one take!
 (Source: The "World Stunt Awards" TV show, 2007)